i35010u/windows-driver-docs.zh-cn/windows-driver-docs-pr/portable/the-wpdbasichardwaredriver-supporting-wpd-enumeration-commands.md

     // The eumeration context is initialized below with this information. if (strParentObjectID.CompareNoCase(L"") == 0)
     {
-        // Clients passing an &#39;empty&#39; string for the parent are asking for the
+        // Clients passing an 'empty' string for the parent are asking for the
-        // &#39;DEVICE&#39; object.
+        // 'DEVICE' object.
 We should return 1 child in this case. pEnumeratorContext->m_TotalChildren = 1;
     }
     else if (strParentObjectID.CompareNoCase(WPD_DEVICE_OBJECT_ID) == 0)